ii2Chris/ii2Chris/README.md

 ### 🖥️ Currently Working on

 I am currently learning about web development and the frontend space.
-I am tackling tasks with JS, HTML, and CSS to build and get a better understanding of web applications.
+I am tackling tasks with React and JavaScript to build and better understand web applications.

 ### 📚 Contact me